noam-ackerman/quotes-api/README.md

 My Quotes API

-here is a link to my mock API, feel free to use it- https://my-qoutes-api.herokuapp.com/qoutes
+here is a URL to my mock API, feel free to use it- https://my-qoutes-api.herokuapp.com/qoutes

 **i usually integrate api in my project and fetch data with axios ( https://github.com/axios/axios )